spences10/twitter-bot-bootstrap/README.md

 $ npm install --save dotenv twit unique-random-array unirest
 ```

+If you get any `WARN` messages such as `npm WARN package.json twitter-bot@1.0.0 No repository field` this will not break the bot so it's safe to ignore.

 Now you can configure the bot.
 From the terminal enter:

 ```